besser82/libxcrypt/README.md

 "symbol versions" as were used by glibc on various CPU architectures, and to account for the variety of ways in which the Openwall extensions were patched into glibc's libcrypt by some Linux distributions.
-(For instance, compatibility symlinks for SuSE's "libowcrypt" are provided.)
+(For instance, compatibility symlinks for SUSE's "libowcrypt" are provided.)

 However, the converse is not true: programs linked against libxcrypt